theopensystemslab/digital-planning-data-schemas/README.md

 Add a TypeScript file to `/examples/<SCHEMA>/data` with at least one exported variable representing an example payload definition.

-Run `pnpm build-json-examples` to automatically generate a corresponding JSON file per example payload in the root of `/examples`.
+Run `pnpm build:examples` to automatically generate a corresponding JSON file per example payload in the root of `/examples`.

 Run `pnpm test` to confirm your example payload can be successfully validated against the Digital Planning Data schema.